-9.19 Describe in detail, including maps and itemised sources of information, the geology and geomorphology of the project area, with particular reference to the physical and chemical properties of surface and sub-surface materials and geological structures within the proposed areas of disturbance.

-- 9.20 Describe the geological properties that could impact upon ground stability and influence the nature and location of project activities. - 9.21 Describe, map, and illustrate soil types and profiles of the project area at a scale relevant to the proposed project and in accordance with relevant guidelines.
+- 9.19 Describe in detail, including maps and itemised sources of information, the geology and geomorphology of the project area, with particular reference to the physical and chemical properties of surface and sub-surface materials and geological structures within the proposed areas of disturbance. - 9.20 Describe the geological properties that could impact upon ground stability and influence the nature and location of project activities. - 9.21 Describe, map and illustrate soil types and profiles of the project area at a scale relevant to the proposed project and in accordance with relevant guidelines.
 Identify soils that would require specific management due to wetness, erosivity, sodicity, depth, acidity, salinity or other features.
-Identify the potential for acid forming rock in spoil material. - 9.22 Provide a detailed map showing delineated areas of potential for acid sulphate soils and proposed infrastructure including mining, product stockpile, reject stockpile and fines stockpile areas. - 9.23 Provide details, including maps showing the location, of existing soil conservation plans approved under the Soil Conservation Act 1986 and all existing runoff control works (e.g., contour banks, waterways, discharge points etc).
+Identify acid sulfate soils in the project area, and the potential for acid forming rock in spoil material. - 9.22 Provide details, including maps showing the location, of existing soil conservation plans approved under the Soil Conservation Act 1986 and all existing runoff control works (e.g. contour banks, waterways, discharge points etc).

-- 9.24 Where significant earthworks are proposed, assess the impact of these works on affected soils and landscapes.
+9.23 Where significant earthworks are proposed, assess the impact of these works on affected soils and landscapes.
 Describe how these works affect land use, land management and associated land degradation risks.
-This investigation of soils and landscapes should be undertaken in accordance with guidance materials identified in Section 5.3.1 of Preparing an environmental impact statement Guideline for proponents and Appendix 3, Land. - 9.25 Investigate the risks to the soil and landscape associated with land degradation.
-This is to include a salinity risk assessment to predict, manage and mitigate salinity risk in accordance with A risk framework for preventing salinity.14 - 9.26 Investigate land degradation in the form of erosive soil loss associated with increased run-off, clearing or other changes to hydrology in accordance with the guidelines identified in Section 5.3.1 of Preparing an environmental impact statement Guideline for proponents and Appendix 3, Land. - 9.27 Describe proposed mitigation measures to avoid or minimise project impacts related to land use, soil values, existing conservation works and sediment and erosion control works.
-Include mitigation and management measures where any acid forming rock is to be placed in spoil disposal areas. - 9.28 Where potential and actual acid sulfate soils have been identified, prepare an acid sulfate soil management plan in accordance with accepted industry guidelines and the guidance materials identified in Appendix 3, Land, that appropriately manages the disturbance of acid sulfate soils to avoid or minimise the mobilisation and release of acid, iron, or other contaminants. - 9.29 Describe how current and/or expected technologies will be applied when surface mining. - 9.30 Demonstrate how landforms, during and after disturbance, will be stable and non-eroding over time.
+This investigation of soils and landscapes should be undertaken in accordance with guidance materials identified in Section 5.3.1 of Preparing an environmental impact statement - Guideline for proponents and Appendix 3, Land.

+- 9.24 Investigate the risks to the soil and landscape associated with land degradation.
+This is to include a salinity risk assessment to predict, manage and mitigate salinity risk in accordance with A risk framework for preventing salinity.
+14 - 9.25 Investigate land degradation in the form of erosive soil loss associated with increased run-off, clearing or other changes to hydrology in accordance with the guidelines identified in Section 5.3.1 of Preparing an environmental impact statement Guideline for proponents and Appendix 3, Land. - 9.26 Describe proposed mitigation measures to avoid or minimise project impacts related to land use, soil values, existing conservation works and sediment and erosion control works.
+Include mitigation and management measures where any acid forming rock is to be placed in spoil disposal areas. - 9.27 Where potential and actual acid sulfate soils have been identified, prepare an acid sulfate soil management plan in accordance with accepted industry guidelines and the guidance materials identified in Appendix 3, Land, that appropriately manages the disturbance of acid sulfate soils to avoid or minimise the mobilisation and release of acid, iron, or other contaminants. - 9.28 Describe how current and/or expected technologies will be applied when surface mining. - 9.29 Demonstrate how landforms, during and after disturbance, will be stable and non-eroding over time.